datagovuk/guidance/dataset_form.md

 * Give the context e.g. "Price Paid Data" would be better as "Land/Property Transaction Prices Paid"
 * Don't include the name of the publishing organization (since it is already shown in the search results under the name) so if Brent Council is publishing its car parks, rather than "Brent Council Car Parks" call it "Car Parks".
 * Don't feel it is necessary to make it the same as the official title of the data if it breaks the guidance here.
 If the official title is short, you could include it in the name with something more descriptive, or if it is longer, simply include the official title in the description field. e.g. "Boundary-Line" would be better as "Boundary-Line - electoral & administrative boundaries".
 * Don't include a date.
-Usually data is updated with new Data files, so instead put the date in the Data file date field (change it to "time series"). e.g. "25k Spending 2012" would be better as "25k Spending"
+Usually data is updated with new Data files, so instead put the date in the Data file date field (change it to "time series"). e.g. "Spend transactions 2012" would be better as "Spending transactions"
 * Check the spelling, since the URL is based on the name and cannot be changed after you save the form.

 ### URL